kpavlov/selenide-maven-sample/README.md

 [![Build Status](https://travis-ci.org/kpavlov/selenide-maven-sample.svg?branch=master)](https://travis-ci.org/kpavlov/selenide-maven-sample)

+This is an example of how you can run [Selenium][selenium] tests with [Selenide][selenide] under maven.
+See [my blog post](https://blog.konstantinpavlov.net/2016/05/12/selenium-tests-with-maven-and-selenide/) with explainations.

 Use maven 3.3+ and JDK 1.8 to run the tests
 Default maven goal is "clean test", default browser is "firefox".